emfoursolutions/trakbridge/README.md

 - You'll be forced to change the password on first logins

 ### Environment Configuration
 All configuration is managed directly in the docker-compose.yml file.
-Edit the `x-environment` section to customize your deployment:
+Edit the `x-environment` section to customise your deployment:

 ```yaml
 # Edit these values in docker-compose.yml